FurryWulfz/chrono_trigger/100_glitchless.md

 **GET**: Mist Robe from the chest before the door
 **GET**: Dark Mail from the chest after the second conveyor belt
-Traverse the next few moves
+Traverse the next few rooms

 #### Battle: *Two Outlaws and Two Groupies*